electrocoin-eu/paycek-python/README.md

 # Paycek

-This is an official package for the Paycek payment processor.
+This is an official package for the [Paycek crypto payment processor](https://paycek.io).
 The documentation provided in code explains only minor implementation details.

 For in depth information about endpoints, fields and more, read our [API Documentation](https://paycek.io/api/docs).